Osimhen in action as Napoli lose against Granada in Europa League | Goal.com

 Osimhen in action as Napoli lose against Granada in Europa League

-Victor Osimhen was in action as Napoli lost 2-0 against Granada in the first leg round of 32 of their Europa League game on Thursday night.
+Victor Osimhen was in action as Napoli lost 2-0 against Granada in the first leg of their Round of 32 Europa League tie on Thursday night.

 The centre-forward was handed his 10th start of the season at Estadio Nuevo Los Carmenes but did not make much impact as his side lost against the Nasrids.